ravivendra/tmoney-dilofestival-C-SDK/README.md

 1. **API Sign In**
    It is the API to sign into T-MONEY environment, every activity in our APIs should be started with Sign In

+It still shows error when compiling, so debugging is needed before it can run properly